tradle/why-hypercore/FAQ.md

 #### Help me picture use cases for Hyperbee?

-- Personal use replacement for AWS DynamoDB (Azure Cosmos, etc.), providing complete isolation in multi-tenant Cloud environment.
+A database that is automatically syncing between all personal devices, but without the help of Apple, Google or any other central provider.
+For Cloud this could be a serverless personal-use replacement for AWS DynamoDB (Azure Cosmos, etc.), while providing **complete isolation** in multi-tenant environment.
+Some use cases:

-- Multi-device Calendar, like Google Calendar, but without Google or any other central provider.
+- Multi-device Contact list.
+- Multi-device Calendar.
+- Multi-device Bookmarks.
+- Multi-device list of installed apps and their respective settings.
+- Multi-device chat and group chat.
+See [Cabal](https://cabal.chat/), an attempt to do just that.
 - Multi-device email front-end?
 It is a tall order, but we do need to stop giving Google all our mail.

-- Multi-device chat and group chat.
-See [Cabal](https://cabal.chat/), an attempt to do just that.
-- Use cases for embedded replicated streaming DB are plentiful.
+Use cases for embedded replicated streaming DB are plentiful.
 Need help with this.

 #### Only one Hyperbee per Hypercore?